recraft-ai/mcp-recraft-server/README.md

 | `creative_upscale` | Creative upscale of image | - image | \$0.25 |
 | `get_user` | Get information about the user and left balance |  |  |

-You can find the detailed explanation of tools, their parameters, and prices in [Recraft AI API docs](https://recraft.ai/docs).
+You can find the detailed explanation of tools, their parameters, and prices in [Recraft API docs](https://recraft.ai/docs).